bemson/salt/README.md

 #### Dependencies

 Salt depends on the [Panzer](http://github.com/bemson/Panzer) library.
-Visit the Panzer project page, to learn about it's dependencies and requirements.
+Visit the Panzer project page, to learn about its dependencies and requirements.

 Salt also uses the following ECMAScript 5 features:
   * [Array.forEach](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)